AhmedBegggaUA/TAB2026/_sources/practice_1_4.md

 ## Practical Session 1.4: Graph Matching with Topological Features

 ## Introduction
 In our previous session, we explored basic graph matching using spatial coordinates and the Hungarian Algorithm.
 While this approach provides a foundation for matching keypoints between images, it only considers geometric distances.
-In this session, we'll enhance our matching by incorporating topological features using node2vec and commute times embeddings.
+In this session, we'll enhance our matching by incorporating topological features using node2vec embeddings.

 ## Theoretical Background